 Exploring Creative Energy Solutions

-The Duke University Energy Initiative encompasses a wide range of energy-related research activities undertaken by Duke faculty, students, and research staff.
-These activities range from projects by individual investigators, to projects partnering Duke research units with outside research institutions, corporations and non-governmental organizations.
-Through this multi-disciplinary approach, the Initiative encourages problem-centered collaborations that draw from the breadth of Duke’s expertise to make progress on our greatest energy challenges.
-Examples of research include:
+The Duke University Energy Initiative encompasses a wide range of energy-related research activities undertaken by Duke faculty, students and research staff.
+These activities range from projects by individual investigators to projects partnering Duke research units with outside research institutions, corporations, government and non-governmental organizations.
+Through its multi-disciplinary approach, the Initiative encourages problem-centered collaborations that draw from the breadth of Duke’s expertise to make progress on our greatest energy challenges.

 - Energy faculty and staff: Browse or search a listing of approximately 130 people who are currently engaged in energy research and/or instruction at Duke.

 - Research Connect: Duke staff and students may log in to search opportunities for research collaboration.

 - Energy Research Seed Fund: Duke faculty and staff who hope to launch new energy research projects may apply for seed funding from the Energy Initiative.
 Grants are awarded annually.